BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

 ### Summary

-As you are reading this article, you must be already familiar with Xcode IDE and even using it on daily basis.

-In this article you have learned how you can push IDE to the limits by writing your own extension to the Xcode source editor.
+In this article we learned how you can push Xcode IDE to the next limits by writing your own extension.

+Source editor extensions are quite limited in their functionality and are capable of editing and selecting lines of code within a single file.

+Creating Xcode Source Editor Extension might seem daunting at first glance.
+After learning `XcodeKit`, the process of setting up an Xcode project and testing the extension it does not appear as such.

+Check out [LinesSorter](https://github.com/V8tr/LinesSorter-Xcode-Extension) that is an extended version of the project we created during this article.
+It also shows how to setup Unit tests and Continuous Integration for Xcode Source Editor Extension project.

 ---